calvinmetcalf/set.up/readme.md

-Set Up
+Collection tools
 ====

-Extends Set.prototype with some new methods, probably don't want to extend the actual prototype in the wild but but my attempt at making a SetUp object which extends Set died in a flurry of errors related to using methods on objects they aren't allowed to be used on.
+Extends Set.prototype & Map.prototype with some new methods, probably don't want to extend the actual prototype in the wild but but my attempt at making a SetUp object which extends Set died in a flurry of errors related to using methods on objects they aren't allowed to be used on.
 Currently only works in firefox.

-api
+Set API
 ====

 stuff from Array.prototype